aureus123/catalogs/README.md

 ### Requirements

 🚰 Sources of WCSTools 3.9.7 from http://tdc-www.harvard.edu/wcstools should be downloaded to wcstools-3.9.7 folder, and compiled.
-The routing "wcsconp" is used for transforming coordinates.
+The routine "wcsconp" is used for transforming coordinates.

 ### Bibliography